nicholsn/ohbm-seattle.github.com/source/_posts/2013-04-01-ohbm-cloud-hack-announced.markdown

 >
 >__12:15-1:15pm:__ Final presentations and community voting
 >
->__1:15-1:45pm:__ Cloud Hack reception
+>__1:15-1:45pm:__ HBM Hackathon reception

 #### Contest and Challenges

 The contest will be organized around three Challenges, two of them pre-announced and open to work in advance of the meeting; and one announced at the time of the meeting.
-A brief overview of the challenges are provided here and a more detailed post will be provided separately as a post here at the [OHBM Cloud Hack Blog](http://ohbm-seattle.github.com).
+A brief overview of the challenges are provided here and a more detailed post will be provided separately as a post here at the [HBM Hackathon Blog](http://ohbm-seattle.github.io).

+HBM Hackathon participants are encouraged to work in teams and will receive several incentives:

+- $100 in cloud-computing credits per participant registered for OHBM
+- Private GitHub Repository for groups of five or more (50 total)

 __Challenge 1.__ Best imaging and gene expression relationship discovered via integration of imaging data with the Allen Human Brain Atlas.